 - Laminitis – Understanding, Cure, Prevention by Remco Sikkel

-- A Book On CD: Hoofworks Barefoot Basics by Peter Laidley – a reference book on CD which allows interactive learning complete with short video clips to demonstrate various trimming techniques.
-Read a review here, or purchase from the Natural Horse World Store here.
+- A Book On CD: Hoofworks Barefoot Basics by Peter Laidley – a reference book on CD that allows interactive learning complete with short video clips to demonstrate various trimming techniques.
+Read a review here or purchase from the Natural Horse World Store here.

 Another handy book – Natural Barefoot Trimming – the Hoof Guided Method